grapl-security/grapl/docs/setup/aws.md

 This will send the test dataset to the appropriate location in S3, which will kick off the Grapl data pipeline.

-### Execute the end-to-end tests

-To deploy end-to-end tests to a Nomad cluster running on AWS, see [pulumi/integration_tests/README.md].

-Then, using the Nomad UI at `localhost:4646` (courtesy of SSM Port Forwarding), kick off the `e2e-tests` parameterized batch job.

 ### Logging in to the Grapl UI with the test user

 You may use the test user to log into Grapl and interact with the UI.
 The test